-- 1. To complete an annual FAFSA application for financial assistance by the recommended April 15th priority date.
-Note: NJ residents seeking the state grant, TAG must have a processed FAFSA on file by April 15th. - 2.
+- 1. To complete an annual FAFSA application for financial assistance by the recommended April 15th priority date - 2.
 To meet the requirements of good academic standing. - 3.
-To maintain satisfactory academic progress toward the baccalaureate.
-A chart outlining the requirements for Satisfactory Academic Progress can be found on page 20 of this Catalog. - 4.
 To report to the Office of Financial Aid any changes in enrollment status, changes of name or address, and receipt of any additional internal or external financial assistance.

 Caldwell University reserves the right to make adjustments to financial assistance packages because of changes in the recipient's enrollment or residency status, income discrepancies, or changes to financial circumstances.
-The university further reserves the right to make proportionate adjustments in campus administered financial assistance If federal, state, or private funding changes.
+The university further reserves the right to make proportionate adjustments in campus administered financial assistance If funding changes.
 Students who withdraw from the university before the end of an academic term may be required to repay a portion of their financial assistance.